PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 Stretching her ankles, pulling her toes to a point, she felt the exquisite comfort in the soft leather of her boots.
 She could do that all day.
 She had been doing that all day.

-Reluctantly, letting go of comfort, her awareness returned to the present.
-In the present there was a feeling of concern, but what was it?
-The apple would keep them fed for two more days.
-Knowing they had enough food came with a nagging feeling.
-“Oh,” she remembered, “it's only going to last two days.”
+Reluctantly, letting go of comfort, her awareness started to return to the present.
+In the present, there was a sense of something frightening.
+But what was it?
+The apple would keep them fed for two more days, they had enough food, life was good.
+But there was a nagging feeling.

+And then she remembered: “it's only going to last more two days.”, and then they would all get hungry again.

-But then she had an idea: another giant apple would solve the hunger problem.
+Suddenly she had an idea: another giant apple would solve the hunger problem.
 It was something.
-And then a moment of inspiration; a hidden treasure she had missed: the giant apple's pips.
+And then a moment of inspiration; a hidden treasure she had missed: the giant apple pips.

 Jumping to her feet, she hurried towards the apple.
 It was almost as tall as her.
 She paced around, looking for a good place to start.
 As quickly as she found a likely spot, she squared her knuckles and punched a level blow, her fist ripping into the seed chamber.
 Gripping the breach, she tore it wider.